Covariate Adjustment Cannot Hurt: Treatment Effect Estimation under Interference with Low-Order Outcome Interactions: Introduction

 \subsection{Overview of results}

-As an overview, we begin by considering a general approach to incorporating covariates into the SNIPE estimator, inspired by the control variates method \citep{nelson1990control}.
+As an overview, we begin by considering a general approach to incorporating covariates into $\SNIPE$, inspired by the control variates method \citep{nelson1990control}.
 This approach is parameterized by a vector $\bs \theta$, which governs how covariate information is used.
-The most straightforward choice of $\bs \theta$ is obtained via regression, leading to what we refer to as the regression-based covariate-adjusted SNIPE (Reg-SNIPE) estimator.
-Empirically, we find that this estimator often outperforms the vanilla SNIPE estimator in terms of mean squared error (MSE).
+The most straightforward choice of $\bs \theta$ is obtained via regression, leading to what we refer to as the regression-based covariate-adjusted estimator.
+Empirically, we find that this estimator often outperforms the unadjusted estimator $\SNIPE$ in terms of mean squared error (MSE).
 However, we also identify specific scenarios in which the regression-based version performs worse, motivating a more principled strategy for selecting $\bs \theta$.

-To this end, we propose a new estimator, the variance improvement maximized covariate-adjusted SNIPE (VIM-SNIPE) estimator.
-This estimator is constructed by estimating the difference in variance between the SNIPE estimator and a $\bs \theta$-adjusted estimator, and then choosing $\bs \theta$ to maximize this estimated variance reduction.
-Plugging this chosen $\bs \theta$ into the general adjustment form yields the VIM-SNIPE estimator.
+To this end, we propose a new estimator, the variance improvement maximized covariate-adjusted estimator.
+This estimator is constructed by estimating the difference in variance between the unadjusted estimator $\SNIPE$ and a $\bs \theta$-adjusted estimator, and then choosing $\bs \theta$ to maximize this estimated variance reduction.
+Plugging this chosen $\bs \theta$ into the general adjustment form yields the variance improvement maximized covariate-adjusted estimator.

-Theoretically, we show that under sparsity conditions on the interference network, the VIM-SNIPE estimator is asymptotically unbiased and achieves asymptotic variance no greater than that of the original SNIPE estimator.
+Theoretically, we show that under sparsity conditions on the interference network, our variance improvement maximized covariate-adjusted estimator is asymptotically unbiased and achieves asymptotic variance no greater than that of the original unadjusted estimator proposed by \cite{CortezRodriguezEichhornYu+2023}.
 Furthermore, we prove that it is asymptotically optimal in terms of mean squared error (MSE) within the class of estimators parameterized by $\bs \theta$.
-We also establish asymptotic normality and derive variance bounds for the general $\bs\theta$-adjusted SNIPE estimator, following the analysis of \citet{CortezRodriguezEichhornYu+2023}; these results apply to both the Reg-SNIPE and VIM-SNIPE estimators.
+We also establish asymptotic normality, derive variance bounds for the general $\bs\theta$-adjusted estimator, following the analysis of \citet{CortezRodriguezEichhornYu+2023}; these results apply to both the Regression-based and the variance improvement maximized covariate-adjusted estimators.

-Empirically, we conduct extensive simulation studies across a range of settings and consistently find that the VIM-SNIPE estimator outperforms the original SNIPE estimator in terms of MSE.
+Empirically, we conduct extensive simulation studies across a range of settings and consistently find that the variance improvement maximized covariate-adjusted estimator outperforms the original unadjusted estimator $\SNIPE$ in terms of MSE.
 The gains are especially large in scenarios where covariates explain a substantial portion of the outcome variance.